veracity/veracity-documentation/sections/tenantmanagement/tenantmanagement.md

 ## Use case scenarios

-The Veracity Platform API offers a comprehensive set of tools for managing applications, users, groups, and permissions within a multi-tenant environment.
+The Veracity Platform API offers comprehensive tools for managing applications, users, groups, and permissions within a multi-tenant environment.
 See some practical applications below.

 ### Health and Safety Tracker

-The Health and Safety Tracker is monitors and manages the health and safety conditions in a workplace.
-It keeps track of safety compliance, sends notifications and alerts, allows reporting health status and safety incidents, as well as monitoring and managing them.
+The Health and Safety Tracker monitors and manages workplace health and safety conditions.
+It keeps track of safety compliance, sends notifications and alerts, allows reporting health status and safety incidents, and monitors and manages them.

 It uses various endpoints and functionalities provided by the Veracity Platform API.
 See some key aspects of the implementation below.

 #### User Identity

-User identities are handled by Veracity Identity which provides self-service signup, password reset and other core identity management functions.
+Veracity Identity handles user identities, providing self-service signup, password reset, and other core identity management functions.

 #### Multi-Tenant Application Management

 The application supports multiple tenants, each representing a different workplace or department.

-To grant users acccess to the application and set their roles, use Veracity Access Hub.
-The tenant admininstrators or the application administrators in the customer organization add users by assigning them direct licenses, which are inherited through groups, or added automatically.
+To grant users access to the application and set their roles, use Veracity Access Hub.
+The tenant administrators or the application administrators in the customer organization add users by assigning them direct licenses, which are inherited through groups or added automatically.
 See the [Veracity Access Hub documentation](https://developer.veracity.com/docs/section/customerservices/accesshub) for more details.

 Also, you can use the following endpoints to manage tenants and their associated applications.

 ##### To check if the user has access to the application

-To check if the user has access to the application through one or more tenants, call the following endpoint with a GET method:
+To check if the user has access to the application through one or more tenants, call the following endpoint using the GET method:
 * `/me/applications/{applicationId}/tenants`

-Depending on the response, the user will see different pages when trying to access the application.
+Depending on the response, the user will see different pages when accessing the application.
 * If the response is an empty list, the user will be redirected to the unauthorized page.
 * If the response contains one tenant, the user will be redirected to the application using this tenant
 * If the response contains two or more tenants, the user will be redirected to the page where they can choose which tenant they want to work with.